 - When you use a laser rangefinder, steadiness is required in order to get a good measurement.

-- Most laser rangefinders are very good at focusing on a target, but it’s likely that you will get the distance to a wrong target in the background.
+- Most models are very good at focusing on a target, but it’s likely that you will get the distance to a wrong target in the background.

-- If the target is not in sight and you can’t directly see it, the laser rangefinder will not be able to calculate the distance.
+- If the target is not in sight and you can’t directly see it, it will not be able to calculate the distance.